Asset Utilization: Definition, Calculation, and Importance

 1. Overall Equipment Effectiveness (OEE)

-Overall Equipment Effectiveness (OEE) is a comprehensive metric that combines availability, performance, and quality of equipment.
-It provides a detailed understanding of your equipment's performance.
-Using the OEE, you can identify areas in your production and maintenance processes that can benefit from improvements.
+Overall Equipment Effectiveness (OEE) multiplies availability, performance, and quality of equipment.
+This identifies areas in your production and maintenance processes that need improvements.

 2. Product Yield